squid-cache/squid-cache.github.io/ConfigExamples/Intercept/OpenBsdPf.rst

 {{{
 <root:openbsd> [/root]
 > nc -l 3129
-GET /mail/?ui=pb HTTP/1.1
+GET / HTTP/1.1
 User-Agent: Mozilla/5.0 (compatible; GNotify 1.0.25.0)
-Host: mail.google.com
+Host:  example.com
-Connection: Keep-Alive
+Connection: keep-alive
-Cache-Control: no-cache
 ...
 }}}
 From there on out, just set your browsers up normally with no proxy server, and you should see the cache fill up and your browsing speed up.